 Early-Career Small Grants are not intended to be used as ‘top-up’ funds to meet a shortfall in funding from another body.

 Nurses, pharmacists and members of the Allied Health Professions who meet the eligibility criteria may apply through this scheme.

 Support may be requested for up to one year; however, longer periods of time may be requested if fully justified.

 An Early-Career Small Grant offers a maximum of £15,000 in funding and is available for materials and consumables, small pieces of equipment, animal purchase and maintenance and collaborative travel.
 We would not normally expect costs associated with salaries to be requested on these applications.
 All costs must be fully justified within the application.

 - Applicants must be in receipt of a salary for the duration of the proposed award.

 - Applicants must be based at, and the grant must be administered by, an established research institution in the UK.

-- Applicants should normally be no more than 4 years from appointment to their first academic position.
+- Applicants should normally be no more than four years from appointment to their first academic position.
 Allowance will be made for applicants whose career has been subject to an interruption for family or personal reasons.

 - Applicants who currently hold an early career fellowship providing salary support are eligible to apply for this scheme.
 We advise that these potential applicants contact the Research Team to discuss their eligibility in more detail.